 Purchase Your Ticket

-Once you’ve selected your fare, you will proceed to seat selection and ultimately payment.
-If you don’t want to create an account you can check out as a guest.
-Once you’ve made the purchase, you will be emailed a PDF of your train ticket.
-Show this PDF at the train station (if required) and again onboard the train.
-These types of tickets do not need to be validated as they are limited to the journey you selected.
+Once you’ve purchased, you will receive an email with a PDF of your train ticket.
+Show this PDF at the train station (if necessary) and again on board the train.
+These types of tickets do not require validation, as they are limited to the specific journey you selected.

 How Do I Book An Italo Ticket Online?

 You should use their official website to book a ticket with Italo Treno.
-The steps for booking are the same as booking with Trenitalia and they will also send a PDF with your ticket via email.
-Before you book, just be sure to check the arrival and departure stations, and that the fare is the one you need (refundable etc) and then proceed to checkout!
+The steps for booking are the same as booking with Trenitalia, and they will also send a PDF with your ticket via email.

 Reservations For Other Types Of Trains

-If you’re booking a smaller and slower train, like a commuter train, an express train, an inner city train etc, these tickets can easily be purchased at the station.
-Since these types of trains are usually short rides, with standing room available, they rarely sell out.
-Usually they will simply jam in as many people as possible and if you miss the first train, you just wait on the platform for the next one.
+Since these trains are usually short rides, with standing room available, they rarely sell out.
+Usually, they will jam in as many people as possible, and if you miss the first train, you wait on the platform for the next one.

 How To Buy A Regional Train Ticket